JohannesKlauss/react-fps/README.md

 ## Roadmap
 [ ] - Implement a hook version that updates itself every frame.
+[ ] - Add milliseconds to render a frame stat
+[ ] - Add memory consumption
+[ ] - Add a customization hook and component.

 ## Contributing
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.